 “Jack’s Law” will come into effect in April this year.
 The law gives parents - and most other primary carers - the right to two weeks off in the event of the death of a child under 18 years or a stillbirth after 24 weeks of pregnancy.

-In addition, for employees who have been with their employer for six months this leave is paid (although the the government has set this statutory pay at less than £150 a week).
+In addition, for employees who have been with their employer for six months this leave is paid (although the government has set this statutory pay at less than £150 a week).

-This is the one of the first and the most generous examples of a law like this anywhere in the world.
+This is one of the first and the most generous examples of a law like this anywhere in the world.

 However, the government advice makes it clear that this is meant to be a starting point for employers, suggesting that they could augment this mandatory leave or pay employees their full wage during their leave.

 This will be a big increase for many companies: according to research by XpertHR in 2018, the average length of bereavement leave was 5 days.